Karunabist/learning/README.md

 - [X] [Midjourney: Text-to-Image](https://www.midjourney.com/home/) > Expanding the imaginative powers of the human species

 ### Natural Language Processing(Vocabulary>token>vector)

+Note: And with language models, the output is also a softmax over the entire vocabulary.

 [NLP problems and datasets](https://github.com/MadanBaduwal/NLP-problems-and-datasets)